Skip to content

 Why choose Burgundy over Bordeaux for a wine-country wedding?

 The climats system.
 Burgundy wine geography is built on individually-demarcated terroir parcels (each climat is a separately-classified soil-and-slope block, often only a few hectares); Bordeaux works on appellations covering whole regions.
-Couples wedding for the wine pairing get materially more editorial specificity in Burgundy (leading Cru and Grand Cru bottles from named climats and producers) than in Bordeaux's appellation-by-château framework.
+Couples who marry for the wine get far more specificity in Burgundy, leading-cru and grand-cru bottles from named climats and producers, than in Bordeaux's appellation-by-château tradition.
 The 2015 UNESCO inscription of the Climats of the Côte d'Or formalises the distinction.

 How much does a Burgundy-region château wedding cost?